congvuthanh/health-app/README.md

    pnpm generate:api      # Generate API types and hooks from OpenAPI schema
    ```

+4. **Demo Login Credentials**

+   When the application starts, navigate to `http://localhost:5173` (or the port shown in terminal) and use the following credentials to log in:
+   - **Password:** `password`

+   > **Note:** This is the only valid password for the demo API.
+Any other password will result in a 401 authentication error.

 ## 🗺️ Application Routes

 | Route                    | Path                   | Description                    | Auth Required |